eaigner/hood/README.md

     hood create:config

-This command will create a `db/config.json` file in your current directory.
-It will look like this:
+This command will create a `db/config.json` file relative to your current directory.
+It will look something like this:

 ```javascript
 {